Carson City - General game info

 The player who wins that action receives 3 new roads to put in their personal reserve.

-The roads in the personal reserve are available for construction and may be placed on the board at any time during the game (
+The roads in the personal reserve are available for construction and may be placed on the board at any time during the game (attention: this is changed at yucata).

 No duel on this square.
 Each player receives one road for each of their cowboys on this square, which means a player can place multiple cowboys here.